YamacTan/EmployeeAttritionPrediction_FlaskDeployment/README.md

 # EmployeeAttritionPrediction_FlaskDeployment

-Turkcell x Miuul Data Science Bootcamp Final Project
+This repo includes Python Flask Deployment of the Employee Attrition Prediction project which was carried out within the scope of Turkcell Data Science Bootcamp Final Project.

+It enables the interactive use of the XGBoost machine learning model created within the scope of the original project.